SpecularAura/ESAB/README.md

 `WevDev.code-profile` has all the required extensions and settings to start your project in VScode

-Go to Gear Icon (Bottom Left) -> Profiles -> Import Profile -> Select File Locate the file that is present in the project directory names `Web Dev.code-profile` This will setup Thunder Client and Prettier as the formatter of choice and enable format on save
+- Go to Gear Icon (Bottom Left) -> Profiles -> Import Profile -> Select File
+- Locate the file that is present in the project directory names `Web Dev.code-profile`.
+- This will setup Thunder Client and Prettier as the formatter of choice and enable format on save

 ## Load the thunder client collection